My Vienna Story – Traffic Lights & Smelly Socks

-By now, I was feeling like a pro at this solo travelling malarkey and managed to navigate myself to my hostel no problem at all.
+By now, I was feeling like a pro at this solo traveling malarkey and managed to navigate myself to my hostel no problem at all.

 Unlike my Budapest hostel, that was similar to a small house, this hostel was more like a hotel.
 It was very commercial and spread over numerous floors.
 It seemed as though it was built (or at least refurbished) for the purpose of being a hostel.

 Upon check-in, although I was served promptly and efficiently, I felt like just another bed number.
-It was very different to the friendly and homely experience that I received in Budapest.
+It was very different from the friendly and homely experience that I received in Budapest.

 Please don’t think that I am complaining, I’m not.
 The hostel was super clean, the rooms were spacious and the beds were comfy.
 I’m just trying to highlight the differences between the two approaches.

 I spent the evening unpacking and getting to know my new roommates.